MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 - Lets you provision up to three Cloud PCs.
 - Provides one concurrent session.

 Windows 365 Frontline is designed specifically for workers who don't need 24/7 access to their dedicated Cloud PCs.
-This system better supports organizations that are more elastic and distributed working across various devices.
+This system better supports organizations that are more elastic and distributed, working across various devices.
 Frontline Cloud PCs can be helpful for users who are:

 - On a rotation schedule.
 - Working across time zones and regions.